glenlakehoa/declaration/01-article1-definitions.md

 "Mortgagee": shall mean the holder of a Mortgage.

 "Neighborhood": shall mean a group of Lots designated as a separate Neighborhood for purposes of sharing Exclusive Common Property or receiving other benefits or services from the Association which are not provided to all Lots.
-If the Association provides benefits or services to less than all Lots within a particular Neighborhood, then prorated or separate assessments shall be levied against the benefited Lots to cover the expenses of such benefits or services
+If the Association provides benefits or services to less than all Lots within a particular Neighborhood, then prorated or separate assessments shall be levied against the benefited Lots to cover the expenses of such benefits or services[^2]

-*(the definition of the term "Neighborhood" was changed in the Second Amendment to the Covenants - Ed.)*
+[^2]: the definition of the term "Neighborhood" was changed in the Second Amendment to the Covenants - Ed.

 "Occupant": shall mean any Person occupying all or any portion of a Lot or other property located within the Community for any period of time, regardless of whether such Person is a tenant of the Owner of such property.